linode/apl-core/docs/BATS.md

 `docker run --rm otomi/tools:1.4.10 bats bin/tests`

-This example command assumes that tests are found in the container directory `otomi-core/bin/tests`.
-You can call bats with a directory as parameter and it will execute any file with the .bats extension.
-Note that these files can be found in the container directory \$WORKDIR/bin/tests.
+This example assumes tests exist in the container directory `otomi-core/bin/tests`.
+You can call bats with a directory as parameter and it will execute any `*.bats` file.

 ## How should I add tests?